joshuaharry/featherweight-react/README.md

 # Featherweight React

-An extremely simple implementation of some core parts of the React API.
+An extremely simple implementation of a React-like UI library.

-Right now, this is a learning project to better understand how JSX and the virtual DOM work.
-We might extend it later into a more useful library.

 ## Hot Reloading